By Zachary A. Stone

 Now, even the toaster ovens, light bulbs and security cameras at an office may hook up to the internet 鈥 what鈥檚 been called "the internet of things"鈥攚hich creates new threats, challenges and capabilities for networked systems.
 Many major companies now employ "white-hat hackers" to test the security of their networks, and it鈥檚 their job to find the weak spots before criminal hackers do.

-But even though there may be more jobs than ever in these fields 鈥 the estimates that jobs in cybersecurity, for example, will grow by 30 percent between 2019-2029 鈥 those jobs are landed by the type of worker who鈥檚 constantly ready to upskill.
+But even though there may be more jobs than ever in these fields 鈥 the estimates that jobs in cybersecurity, for example, are projected to grow by 32% from 2022 to 2032.
+This is about 16,800 openings each year.

 "It鈥檚 not about 鈥榳hat you may know, as much as it鈥檚 about your aptitude to constantly learn and have a mindset of 鈥榗an I learn it?鈥" Wilhelmsen said.
 "That is important to success."